hisaylama/DSF_Lending_Club_Predictions/README.md

 ## Project Objective

 The goal of this project is to enhance decision-making for loan approvals using data-driven insights.
 By applying machine learning models, we aim to:
-- Deploy a real-time scoring model that can provide instant financial decisions - "Approve or nont approve loan"
+- Deploy a real-time scoring model that can provide instant financial decisions - "Approve or reject loan application"
 - Implications
     - Minimize the risk of default by accurately predicting it based on the applicant's financial profile.
     - Reduce operational costs by automating the decision-making process, allowing for rapid loan application assessments.